jetbrains-academy/sql-course/Lesson5/task1/task.md

 ```

 There is a special syntax `COUNT(*)` which means "just count the rows".
 It is helpful if count the rows is really what
-you meant to do (it may not be so, as we will see below).
+you meant to do.
+However, it may not be so, as we will see below.

 All aggregate functions except for `COUNT` return `NULL` if all input values are `NULL` or if the input is empty.
 `COUNT` is the only one standard aggregate function which never returns `NULL`.
 If the input is empty or if all input values are